Chess -- Jazz — All (LPs, CDs, Vinyl Record Albums) -- Dusty Groove is Chicago's Online Record Store

 A mindblowing album from James Moody – of the sort that opens up a whole new facet of his career!
 The record takes off from Moody's early 60s work for Chess – his post-bop recordings that started displaying a deeper side of his musical consciousness – and which occasionally featured work by composer/arranger Tom McIntosh.
 McIntosh's presence is felt very strongly here – as he produced the whole session, and contributed a few tracks – working in the Nola Penthouse studios at a level of hipness we never would have expected!
 Moody plays tenor, alto, and flute – working with a really great group that includes Patti brown on piano, Albert Heath on drums, Reggie Workman on bass, and Thad Jones on trumpet – and the scope of the work is far beyond anything you'd expect!
 The record's got a stunning early funk track by Edward Bland – "If You Grin You're In", which features a tripped-out organ line mostly just holding one note – while drums pound hard, and Moody blows it over the top – all set to this flattened production that makes the whole thing sound really eerie!
 Other great tracks include the loping groover "Capers", the wonderfully moody flute number "Wayward Plaint" (written by Dennis Sandole, of the oft-overlooked Sandole Brothers), and the tracks "Em Prean Shore" and "Buster's Last Stand".
 Tremendous throughout – and completely essential, whether you already like Moody or not!
 LP, Vinyl record album

 (70s pressing.
-Cover has faint ring wear and a few light bends on the edges.)
+Cover has faint ring wear and a small split on the top seam.)

 Possible matches56